TYtianyang/infodance/README.md

 # Accuracy, Fairness, Diversity All at Once: An Influence Function Guided Data Enhancement Approach for Recommender System

+This repository contains the code and dataset for our paper: **"Accuracy, Fairness, Diversity All at Once: An Influence Function Guided Data Enhancement Approach for Recommender System"**.

 ![image](https://github.com/user-attachments/assets/60423b26-4d79-4f7d-9894-56d1f6dcaae1)

 ## Abstract